Oliver-makes-code/Rekindle/spec/Generic.md

 The meta-type can be used as a type, just as normal types can.
-Meta-types need to be separated from other parameters by a semicolon.
+Meta-types intended to be used in type annotations need to be separated from other parameters by a semicolon.

 ```rk
 class Example(type: typeof SomeTrait; value: type)